interonet/interonet/docs/Interonet_VPNRouter_Configuration_Docs.md

 ## Open Forwarding
 The configuration file in our system are stored in `/etc/sysctl.conf`.
-* We add the following in order to open IPv4 forwarding:
+* We add the following in slice to open IPv4 forwarding:
 ```
 net.ipv4.ip_forward=1
 ```